-The NAB is a non-profit organisation funded entirely by its members.
+The NAB is a voluntary association funded entirely by its members.

 We regularly engage with policy makers on behalf of our members in order to promote an industry grounded in the principles of democracy, diversity and freedom of expression.